 - Rest and Relax: Life can be hectic for you but that shouldn’t stop you from spending the time to relax mentally and emotionally.
 These are natural therapies for any woman who wishes to have a healthy pregnancy after 35.
 You can try attending yoga classes, Tai Chi, Qi Gong and try out Art therapy for a dose of relaxation and everyday holistic well-being.

 - Medical Methods: You can try artificial insemination, IVF and variations including ICSI if you’re having trouble getting pregnant.
 Hormone therapy is recommended as well.
 However, keep in mind that none of these methods will guarantee successful conception or pregnancy since success rates vary with age and individual profiles.

 The best thing you can do is speak to a doctor you trust to understand what you can do to increase your chances of conception if you are 35 years of age or above.

 Things to Remember

-Before you lose heart, please remember that it takes time to conceive naturally if you’re 35 and older.
-Changing your lifestyle and habits into healthier ones are things every mother should strive for before deciding to conceive or have a baby.
+Before you lose heart, please remember that it takes time to conceive naturally if you’re 35 years of age or older.
+Changing your lifestyle and habits into healthier ones are things every woman should strive for before deciding to conceive or have a baby.
 Discuss with your partner any fertility problems and attend couples’ therapy (if you’re having relationship issues) to make sure that you are both on the same page.
-After that, make sure to follow up with a fertility specialist before getting pregnant and you’ll be good to go!
+After that, make sure to follow up with a fertility specialist before getting pregnant and you’ll be good to go.

 It’s not impossible to get pregnant after 35.
-In fact, if you live healthily and take good care of yourself, you’ll increase pregnancy chances after 35 a lot more and make it a reality.
+In fact, if you live healthily and take good care of yourself, your chances of getting pregnant after 35 might increase.
 Start preparing early, and you’ll thank yourself down the line.